zhang-xiaoru/optSolver/README.md

 ```

 ### Run main function
-The main solver function is implement in `./optimizer.py` as `optSolver_OptimizationHunter`.
-The function will return the final position, function value, gradient norm, total iteration and cpu time as tuple in this order.
+The main solver function is implemented in `./optimizer.py` as `optSolver_OptimizationHunter`.
+The function will return the final position, function value, gradient norm, total iteration, and CPU time as a tuple in this order.
 #### Create problem
-Create a class with name of the problem, Function that return the function value, gradient vector and perhaps hessian matrix depends on the methods choice.
+Create a class with the name of the problem, a Function that returns the function value, gradient vector, and perhaps the Hessian matrix, depending on the method's choice.

-You can follow one of the testing problem to create additional problem
+You can follow one of the testing problems to create an additional problem

 #### Specify the methods
-the main function requires a `Method` class instant implemented in `optimzer` to specify the solver used. `Method` class requires initialize the `name` of optimizer and `line_search`, line search methods.
+The main function requires a `Method` class instance implemented in `optimizer` to specify the solver used. `Method` class requires initialization of the `name` of optimizer and `line_search`, line search methods.

 Currently, the `name` supports "'GD', 'ModifiedNewton', 'NewtonCG', 'BFGS', 'DFP', 'LBFGS'".

 `line_search` supports 'armijo' and 'wolf'.

-This repository contains all required components for the project.
+This repository contains all the required components for the project.

 #### Specify the parameters
-the main function also requires a `Option` class instant implemented in `optimizer.py` to specify any parameter for the solver.
-To do that, create a `Option` class instant and supply any parameter by calling `Option.set_option_params` and specify parameter key and value through argument.
+The main function also requires an `Option` class instance implemented in `optimizer.py` to specify any parameter for the solver.
+To do that, create a `Option` class instance and supply any parameter by calling `Option.set_option_params` and specifying the  parameter key and value through arguments.

-![Note]
+> ![Note]
 * The specified parameter key must match that of the method used.

-The only required specified parameter is `output`, which specify the directory for storing output file of solver.
-Other parameters for the solver are optional, and default value will be applied if not specified.
+The only required specified parameter is `output`, which specifies the directory for storing the output file of the solver.
+Other parameters for the solver are optional, and a default value will be applied if not specified.

 ## Method Functions
-All method function are implemented inside `./src`.
+All method functions are implemented inside `./src`.
 * `conjGrad.py`.
-This function contains the implementation of conjugate gradient methods for solving linear system of equation
+This function contains the implementation of conjugate gradient methods for solving linear systems of equations
 * `newtonMethods.py`.
-This function contains the implementation of Newton-methods with CG method used for solving linear system of equations and wolf linear each and Modified Newton-methods using Cholesky factorization
+This function contains the implementation of Newton methods with the CG method used for solving linear systems of equations, and Wolfe's linear each and Modified Newton methods using Cholesky factorization
 * `quasiNewton.py`.
-This function contains the implementation of all quasi Newton methods, include BFGS, LBFGS and DFP methods.
+This function contains the implementation of all quasi-Newton methods, including BFGS, LBFGS, and DFP methods.
 * `gradeintDescent.py`.
 This function contains the implementation of gradient descent methods.
 * `lineSearch.py`.
-This function constrain the implementation fo Armijo backtracking line search and Wolf line search method.
+This function constrains the implementation of the Armijo backtracking line search and the Wolf line search method.